d-negatu/d-negatu/README.md

 ## 👋  Hello World!
 I'm Dagmawi!

-## 🚀 About Me

-🎯 I am a Computer Science and Mathematics student at Western Carolina University, actively seeking opportunities to contribute to salable software projects that has great impact and professional development.
+I am a Computer Science and Mathematics student at Western Carolina University, actively seeking opportunities to contribute to salable software projects that has great impact and professional development.

 ## 🎓 Education